rayaneDZ/social_network_web_app/README.md

 in order for the environement variable to work on heroku you have to :

-- set them on the heroku website on the setting section
+- set them on the heroku website on the setting section and then click on Config Vars

 ### Set Envirenment Variables for Front-End